BullsEye0/DarkWebEye/README.md

 ## Follow Prompts

-The tool will guide you through creating a virtual environment and installing the necessary modules.
+The tool will guide you through creating a **virtual environment** and installing the necessary modules.
 Enter your search query and select a time filter.
 Save Results

 Choose a format to save the results for future reference.

 ## Safety Precautions
-Before using DarkWebEye, following some safety measures to protect your privacy and security is crucial.
+Before using darkWebEye, following some safety measures to protect your privacy and security is crucial.

 - Use a VPN: Ensure you are connected to a reliable VPN to mask your IP address.
 - Run in a Virtual Machine: Using a virtual machine can add an extra layer of security.